MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 * Some new functions are optional: see header files list, tag *optional*.
 * Some header files list the libraries ``ej.api.microui`` and ``ej.api.drawing`` natives.
 Provided by Abstraction Layer implementation module `com.microej.clibrary.llimpl#microui`_.
 * Some header files list the drawing algorithms the platform can implement; all algorithms are optional.
-* Some header files list the internal graphical engine software algorithms the platform can call.
+* Some header files list the internal Graphics Engine software algorithms the platform can call.

 **Changed**